ignasiusadhitia/assignment-1/README.md

 ## Conclusion

 The Calculator App offers a convenient and efficient tool for performing basic arithmetic calculations.
 Whether using on-screen buttons or keyboard shortcuts, the calculator ensures a seamless and user-friendly experience.

+## Limitations

+1. **Single Operation:** The calculator currently supports only single operations at a time.
+Multiple operations in sequence are not supported.
+2. **Percentage Calculation Limitation:** Percentage calculations are performed as a first operand.
+Invalid percentage input operations are not supported and will display an error message.
+3. **Limited Decimal Precision:** Results are displayed with a fixed decimal precision (default is 2 decimal places).
+Long decimal values may be truncated.
+4. **No Memory Functionality:** The calculator does not have memory functionality for storing and retrieving values.

+Feel free to customize the calculator based on your specific requirements or extend its functionality according to your needs.